GabijaAr/weather_api/README.md

 ## Application

 Description: This application gives user different product recommendations for three days depending on the current weather in selected location.
+Application development environment is hosted in heroku and can be accessed via following link: https://quiet-brushlands-89468.herokuapp.com

 ## Technology used